sri-godugu/weather-robustness-benchmark/README.md

 For each corruption and severity level, we report:

-Accuracy: Classification correctness
+Accuracy: Classification correctness (How often is the model correct?)

-Mean Confidence: Average maximum softmax probability
+Mean Confidence: Average maximum softmax probability (How confident the model is in the class it predicts?)

-Mean Entropy: Average predictive entropy (model uncertainty)
+Mean Entropy: Average predictive entropy (How uncertain the model is across all classes?)

 This allows us to distinguish between incorrect but uncertain vs. incorrect and overconfident behavior.